csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 * **Thomas: Back-end Routing, Cheerleader**
   * *Responsibilities:*
     * Handling routing of the information coming from the back-end
-    * Maintaining team moral and motivation
+    * Maintaining team morale and motivation
     * Creating test cases for back-end related routing and events
     * Debugging back-end related events
   * *Strengths:*